Home DIY Projects While Sheltering-In-Place

 I wanted to carry that glass vase DIY theme to my dining table as well.
 So, I purchased three more glass vases (1.00 each, Dollar Tree) and painted them in colors that coordinate both with my table cover and the overall color palette in my apartment.
 By adding baking soda to the acrylic paint colors used, subtle texture and depth were created.
 The hanging light fixture seen here was originally clear glass.
 I decided to give it a pop of color by painting it as well (acrylic paint mixed with baking soda for texture).
 It gives the glass fixture the look of an earthen ware clay pot that coordinates well with the painted glass vases.

 A little bit of frugal creativity goes a long way!
 The price of one glass vase of similar size from home decor retailer Pottery Barn starts at $35.00.
-I paid less than that for eight glass vases, dried & artificial flowers, paint, and brushes.
+I paid less than half that for eight glass vases, paint, and brushes.
 Also, I was not limited to the range of colors offered by any retailer.
 Plus, the DIY process is a good workout for our creative skills!

 Try it yourself!
 Nowadays, one of the first questions I ask myself before any purchase is: Can I make that?
 Most often, someone already has and gives the DIY directions in a Youtube video.
 A few inexpensive craft items combined with a bit of knowledge gleaned from Youtube (and a bit of practice) can go a long way! -SplurgeFrugal!